lauragift21/giftegwuenu.dev/content/posts/vuejs-global-2020-a-recap.md

 ### Nuxt.js as a headless CMS by Debbie O'Brien

-Debbie O'Brien is the head of learning at Nuxt and she shared a new feature in Nuxt that I'm excited about Nuxt Content Module
+Debbie O'Brien is the head of learning at Nuxt.
+She shared one of the new features in Nuxt that I'm excited about [Nuxt Content Module](https://content.nuxtjs.org).
+She started with an explanation of what a headless CMS is and how Nuxt content works and with a demo showing how to get the Content module up and running.

 ### SEO in a Vue.js world by Alexander Lichter

 ### What you'll love in Vue 3 by Alex Kyriakidis